 12.1.1.1.
 Sampling Plane

 The design of the sampling plane shall follow the specifications described in paragraph 7.6.
-The following additional specifications apply to the sampling plane for the installation of the PM sampling probes:
+The following additional provisions apply to the sampling plane for the installation of the PM sampling probes:

 (a) Apply two sampling probes with the corresponding sampling nozzles for the PM measurements, one for PM2.5 and one for PM10.
-White dots in Figure 7.7. indicate the PM sampling probes for both the three and four sampling probes layout;
+White dots in Figure 7.7. indicate the PM sampling probes for both the three and four sampling probe layout;

-(b) When using the three probes setup place the two PM sampling probes (PM2.5 and PM10) at the same horizontal plane to the lower part of the tunnel as shown in Figure 7.7. (left-hand side);
+(b) When using the three-probe setup place the two PM sampling probes (PM2.5 and PM10) at the same horizontal plane to the lower part of the tunnel as shown in Figure 7.7. (left-hand side);

-(c) When using the four probes setup place the two PM sampling probes (PM2.5 and PM10) at the same horizontal plane to the lower part of the tunnel as shown in Figure 7.7. (right-hand side);
+(c) When using the four-probe setup place the two PM sampling probes (PM2.5 and PM10) at the same horizontal plane to the lower part of the tunnel as shown in Figure 7.7. (right-hand side);

 (d) Do not use flow splitters for PM measurements anywhere in the sampling and measurement system.